 What Should You Do with Your Social Media Before or During a Lawsuit?

 Suffering an injury can take many things away from you.
 It does not have to take away your use of social media.
 But, you need to be wise in how you use it.
-And, when you need counsel to help you navigate life after an injury, we are here to help.
+And, when you need counsel to help you navigate life after an injury, our Marietta injury attorneys are here to help.